Site Information

 ESP32 WiFi, Bluetooth Classic, BLE, CAN Bus Module

-This board has an onboard ESP32 WROOM-32 WiFi, Bluetooth Classic, BLE Module, and a CAN Bus port with a transceiver.
-Also onboard are an RGB LED and IO pins on a 0.1" pad.
+This board has an ESP32 WROOM-32 WiFi, Bluetooth Classic, BLE Module, and a CAN Bus port with a transceiver onboard.
+It also has an RGB LED and IO pins on a 0.1" pad.

 Programming is accomplished through the popular Arduino IDE connected to the USB-to-Serial converter with a USB-C connector, automatic bootloader, and reset.
 The ESP32 is a low-cost, low-power system-on-chip microcontroller with integrated Wi-Fi and dual-mode Bluetooth.
 It employs a Tensilica Xtensa LX6 microprocessor in dual-core and single-core variations.